dact-chant/PyCantus/docs/source/development_docs.md

 ```

 #### Static methods
-Method decorated with `@static` here is a `Chant.header()`.
+The method decorated with `@static` here is a `Chant.header()`.
 It returns standardized CSV header string for chants.
 By standardized we mean compatible with what `Chant.to_csv_row` returns.

 #### Methods
 `Chant` has only one standard method which is `create_melody()`.
-It creates a object of `Melody` class for the chant if it has some melody.
-Expects volpiano to be provided.
+It creates an object of `Melody` class for the chant if it has some melody.
+THis method expects volpiano to be provided in `Chant.melody`.

 -----
 ### Source